PaddlePaddle/book/03.image_classification/README.md

 2. The next level is composed of three residual blocks, namely three `layer_warp`, each of which uses the left residual block in Figure 10.
 3. The last level is average pooling layer.

 Note: Except the first convolutional layer and the last fully-connected layer, the total number of layers with parameters in three `layer_warp` should be dividable by 6.
-In other words, the depth of `resnet_cifar10` should satisfy $(depth - 2) % 6 == 0$.
+In other words, the depth of `resnet_cifar10` should satisfy $(depth-2)%6=0$.

 ```python
 def resnet_cifar10(ipt, depth=32):